Beamanator/Just-To-Learn/react/NinjaAppFolder/marioplan/README.md

             - What do you want as public directory? `dist` -> this is where React will build our application later
             - Single-page app?
 Y
 13. Create Cloud Functions
+    - Purpose = use cloud functions (triggers) to create notifications for user to see.
     - First test out default function (hello world)
         - `firebase deploy --only functions` -> only deploys firebase functions (from `/functions` dir) to Firebase - nothing from `/dist` yet.
     - Decide which triggers we will need for notifications
         - New project (new document)
         - New user signs up (using auth)
+14. Hook up notifications on Dashboard
+    - Also set new database rules - add `read` access, but nobody should have `write` access

 ## Some errors i hit along the way:
 1. `Error with profile listener: Missing or insufficient permissions.
 Error: Missing or insufficient permissions.`